cockroachdb/docs/v2.1/encryption.md

 sizes allowed.

 Encryption is performed in the [storage layer](architecture/storage-layer.html) and configured per store.
-All files used by the store, regarless of contents, are encrypted with the desired algorithm.
+All files used by the store, regardless of contents, are encrypted with the desired algorithm.

 To allow arbitrary rotation schedules and ensure security of the keys, we use two layers of keys: